 How can a tutor help you master the MCAT?

 For most students, a high score on the MCAT can play a strong role in successful entrance into a medical school.
-Whether you are retaking the exam or preparing to face it for the first time, studying for the MCAT can be a lonely and challenging experience—but it does not have to be.
+Whether you are retaking the exam or preparing to face it for the first time, studying for the MCAT can be a lonely and challenging experience.
+But it does not have to be.
 MCAT tutors can help you review content and prepare for the test, while also providing the essential motivation and encouragement you need to put in extra hours of study time.
 These MCAT tutoring experts are located across the United States, and can even work with you in an online setting.

 The MCAT Chemical and Physical Foundations of Biological Systems section is the second part of the test, and you are given 95 minutes to answer 59 questions on chemistry and physics.
 The MCAT Psychological, Social, and Biological Foundations of Behavior section is the third portion of the test.
 Like the Physical Sciences section, the Behavioral Foundations section is also a 95-minute, 59-question section.
 This portion of the test covers psychology, biology, and sociology concepts that affect mental processes and behavior.
 The last portion of the MCAT is the Critical Analysis and Reasoning Skills Section, and you are given 90 minutes to answer 53 questions on your ability to comprehend, evaluate, apply, and synthesize information that you have read in given passages.

 Preparing for the MCAT is often not about learning the correct answers, but mastering test-taking techniques and time management strategies.
 A skilled MCAT tutor can evaluate your proficiency after the first session, and he or she can craft a personalized learning plan that focuses on necessary areas of improvement.
 Rather than on focusing on individual questions, a talented tutor can help you the broad concepts that will help you throughout the exam.
 A personalized approach to your MCAT tutoring experience means your tutor can focus on the areas you value most and cater to your unique learning style.
 These tutors are familiar with the latest iteration of the MCAT, and can model how to make the most of your time in the weeks and months before exam day, as well as during the seven hours of the MCAT itself.
 A personalized tutor can also help you identify strengths and weaknesses you may not even know you had.
 While studying on your own is certainly helpful, receiving the extra boost that comes from working with a private tutor can make all the difference in determining whether you pass the MCAT or not.